ajfclark/LishiKeyCuttingGuides/README.md

 on:

  - Providing a toolkit for generating guides for other formats
- - More reliable 3D printing on less reliable 3D printers
+ - Simpler geometry for more reliable 3D printing on less reliable 3D printers
- - An optional additional guide for pin positions
+ - An optional "wide" mode including a guide to help locate the shoulder for each pin

 I've attempted to follow their geometry as much as possible, but I've removed the rounding and a few other details in pursuit of simplicity.